LarsEKrueger/hunter-killer/README.md

 * Max: 99
 * Internal name: `hunter-killer-go-home-health`

-### Difference between spidertron path lengths to steal target
+### Difference between spidertron path lengths to steal target (before version 0.5)

+This setting is not used in version 0.5.

 Spidertrons gossip from time to time ("Number of ticks between stealing targets") about their targets.
 If two of them find out that switching their targets is significantly less distance for both of